Open Gromov-Witten disk invariants in the presence of an anti-symplectic involution: Introduction

 If $\tau$ is an anti-symplectic involution on a symplectic manifold~$M$, the fixed locus~$M^\tau$ is a Lagrangian submanifold.
-In Section \ref{sec:constr}, we construct a new moduli space $\M_{k,l+1}(M,A)$ by gluing together the boundaries of several moduli spaces of \textsf{decorated} disk maps using the anti-symplectic involution~$\tau$.
-By Theorem \ref{nb}, this space is isomorphic to the moduli space of real sphere maps $\ov{\R\mk M}_{k,l+1}(M,A)$ defined in Section \ref{transv_sec}.
+In Section \ref{sec:constr}, we construct a new moduli space $\M_{k,l+1}(M,A)$ by using the anti-symplectic involution~$\tau$ to glue together the boundaries of several moduli spaces of {\it decorated} disk maps.
+By Theorem \ref{nb}, this space is isomorphic to the moduli space of real sphere maps $\ov{\R\mk M}_{k,l+1}(M,A)$ defined in Section~\ref{transv_sec}.
 Theorem \ref{gc} provides an expression for its first Stiefel-Whitney class, which leads to a large class of examples for which the moduli space is orientable; see Theorem \ref{cor_rs}.
-Theorem \ref{cor_dmor} completely specifies which moduli spaces of domains are orientable.
+Proposition \ref{cor_dmor} completely specifies which moduli spaces of domains are orientable.
 We define open Gromov-Witten invariants for strongly semi-positive manifolds satisfying the conditions of Theorem \ref{cor_rs} with no restriction on the dimension of the manifolds or the type of the constraints if there are no boundary marked points; see Theorem~\ref{thm_ogw0}.
-If there are boundary marked points, we place a requirement on the allowed boundary constraints only; see Theorem \ref{thm_ogwk}.
-When both Solomon's and our invariants are defined, the two numbers differ by a known multiple.
-Furthermore, we show that the invariants depend non-trivially on the choices which orient the moduli space and we give a refined invariant which is often independent of these choices; see Section \ref{ssec_doc}. \\
+A WDVV-type relation for these invariants sufficient for computing them in many cases, as well as, vanishing and non-vanishing results are obtained in~\cite{GZ2}.
+In the case of~$\CP^{2n-1}$, these numbers provide a lower bound for the number of real rational curves which is shown to be sharp in many cases; see \cite{Jan}.
+In the case when boundary marked points are used, we place a requirement on the allowed boundary constraints only and define invariants for this class of constraints; see Theorem \ref{thm_ogwk}.
+Example~\ref{bpts_ex} demonstrates the non-triviality of these invariants for $\CP^{2n-1}$.
+When both the invariants of \cite{Cho, Sol, Wl, Wel} and ours are defined, the numbers differ by a known multiple.
+We furthermore show that the invariants depend non-trivially on the orienting choices and give a refined invariant which is often independent of these choices; see Section \ref{ssec_doc}. \\

-Throughout this paper, $(M,\omega)$ is a symplectic manifold, $\tau\co M\ri M$ is an anti-symplectic involution, $L=M^{\tau}\subset M$ is the fixed locus of $\tau$ ($L$ is a Lagrangian submanifold), and $J$ is a tame almost complex structure on $M$ such that $\tau^*J=-J$.
+Throughout this paper, $(M,\omega)$ is a symplectic manifold, $\tau\co M\ri M$ is an anti-symplectic involution, $L=M^{\tau}\subset M$ is the fixed locus of $\tau$ ($L$ is a Lagrangian submanifold), and $J$ is a compatible almost complex structure on $M$ such that $\tau^*J=-J$.
 We work only in the genus zero case, which means all maps have domains either a sphere or a disk.
 We fix either

 where $\text{ab}(\pi_2(M,L))$ is the abelianization of $\pi_2(M,L)$.
 In both cases, there is a natural doubling map

 see Section \ref{sec:constr}.
 The results of this paper hold for either choice, with the defined invariants in the former case being the obvious sum of invariants defined for the latter choice.\\